LaunchCodeEducation/lchs/src/chapters/dictionaries/project.rst

 in as the argument.

 The ``create_madlib_dict`` function takes the labels from the string and turns them into keys for a new dictionary.
-The function then returns that dictionary, which gets assigned to the ``mlib_dict`` variable.
+The function then returns that dictionary.

 Code the ``create_madlib_dict`` function: